 Most packages, whether final customer packaging or distribution packaging, are imprinted with information intended to assist the customer.
-For consumer products, labeling decisions are extremely important for the following reasons.
+For consumer products, labeling decisions are extremely important for the a number of reasons as explained below:

 - Captures Attention – Labels serve to capture the attention of shoppers.
 The use of catchy words and eye-catching graphics may cause strolling customers to stop and evaluate the product.